University of Utah: Computer Science

 The University of Utah was one of the original four nodes of ARPANET, the world's first packet-switched network and embryo of the current worldwide Internet.
 The School of Computing produced many of the early pioneers in computer science and graphics, including Turing Award winner Alan Kay, Pixar founder Ed Catmull, Atari founder Nolan Bushnell, and Adobe founder John Warnock.
 Notable innovations of computer science faculty and alumni include the first method for representing surface textures in graphical images, the Gouraud shading model, magnetic ink printing technology, the Johnson counter logic circuit, the oldest algebraic mathematics package still in use (REDUCE), the Phong reflection model, the Phong shading method, and the rendering equation.
 Through the movement of Utah graduates and faculty, research at the University spread outward to laboratories like Xerox Parc, JPL, and the New York Institute of Technology.
 Present graphics research is focused on biomedical applications for visualization, scientific computing, and image analysis at the Scientific Computing and Imaging Institute.

 Dentistry

 In March 2012, the university received unanimous approval from the board of trustees to create a new academic college, the School of Dentistry, which is the university's first new college in sixty years.
 The new school has received funding for a new structure and has started as a debt-free program.
 The new school enrolled its first students for the fall semester of 2013 and averages the same cost as the university's medical school tuition.

+Games

+In July of 2023 the university created the Division of Games as an academic department.
+Prior to this, it had a teaching program that initially supported an emphasis in Entertainment Arts & Engineering (EAE) for students majoring in Film or Computer Science, later a Masters Degree in EAE (2010) followed by a BS in Games in 2017.
+The program has grown quickly over the years and has also consistently been ranked highly.
+In 2024, The Princeton Review ranked it first among public universities and its graduate program second, Animation Career Review ranked it fourth in 2025, and in 2026 the US News rankings listed it in the number two position for "Best Undergraduate Game Design Programs".
+The game program has also been cited as "one of the key drivers behind the growth" and success of the videogame industry in Utah.

 Law

 The S.J.
 Quinney College of Law, founded in 1913, was the only law school in Utah until the 1970s.
-The law school was ranked the #37 best law school in the country in the 2023 U.S. News "Best Law Schools" rankings.
+The law school was ranked the #28 best law school in the country in the 2024 U.S. News "Best Law Schools" rankings.